Raiders' Davante Adams ready to move on, focused on Texans – KION546

 Sage advice that could be applied to the Raiders’ prize acquisition either on or off the field, considering his past 10 days.

-From the moment Ryan Zebley walked in Adams’ path as he was heading into a tunnel after the 30-29 loss on Monday Night Football, it’s been a whirlwind of events.
+From the moment Ryan Zebley walked into Adams’ path as he was heading into a tunnel after the 30-29 loss, it’s been a whirlwind of events.
 Adams shoved Zebley to the ground before continuing to the locker room.
-Moments later Adams apologized during a postgame interview in the locker room, then took to social media to apologize again.
+Moments later, Adams apologized during a postgame interview in the locker room, then took to social media to apologize again.

-Zebley claimed to have suffered whiplash, a headache, and a possible minor concussion per police records of the incident, and two days later Adams was charged with misdemeanor assault in the Municipal Court of Kansas City for committing an “intentional, overt act” that inflicted bodily injury.
+Zebley said he suffered whiplash, a headache and a possible minor concussion, per police records of the incident, and two days later Adams was charged with misdemeanor assault in the Municipal Court of Kansas City for committing an “intentional, overt act” that inflicted bodily injury.

 Adams is due in court on Nov.
-10. And with the NFL expected for the league process to play out before acting on the incident under its personal conduct policy, Adams is expected to be available for the Raiders on Sunday.
+10. And with the NFL disciplinary process needing to play out before the league acts on the incident under its personal conduct policy — possible punishment includes a fine or suspension —Adams is expected to be available for the Raiders on Sunday.

 At 1-4, Las Vegas can use all the help it can get against a Texans team also coming off a bye week, and its first victory of the season the week prior.